Skip to content

 A batch process, for example, is so ingrained in a system architecture that it can’t be hidden with an attractive user interface.
 That batch process will cause limitations on the freedom of the user experience design, say because some data will not be ready until the next batch is finished – as you might be painfully aware of already, waiting until the next day is all too common.

 A change at the architectural level in a system that has grown for decades is expensive and takes years to make if it’s practically feasible at all.
-This, in turn, means that newer investment management platform vendors have an advantage, starting from a clean slate if they can get the system architecture right from the start.
+This, in turn, means that newer platform vendors have an advantage, starting from a clean slate if they can get the system architecture right from the start.

 A non-technical aspect that is equally important for delivering the right UX and UI for asset managers is how product and engineering teams are organised.
 Traditionally, they would be organised in functional silos, for example, one team focused on order raising and another on compliance.
 This means the design is not made from the user’s perspective.